Kong/kongponents/docs/components/popover.md

 ### target

 This is the target element that the popover is appended to.
-By default its KPop wrapper element.
+By default its the KPop wrapper element.

 ### tag

-KPop wrapper element.
+KPop wrapper element type.
 Default value is `div`.

 ### popoverClasses